Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 - Dance the night away at Frauen 26, one of Munich’s best-kept secrets.

-- Enjoy great beer and traditional Germany food at the Marienplatz.
+- Enjoy great beer and traditional German food at the Marienplatz.

 - Grab a drink and spend an afternoon people watching at Hofbräuhaus, one of the most famous brewpubs in Munich.